2008 Tampa Bay Buccaneers season: Week 17: vs. Oakland Raiders

 Tampa Bay concluded the 2008 regular season against the Oakland Raiders, coach Jon Gruden's former team, and the team they beat in Super Bowl XXXVII.
 Tampa Bay needed a victory, and a loss by Dallas to clinch a wild card playoff berth.

 The first quarter was a defensive battle, with both teams struggling to cross midfield.
 Early in the second quarter, Johnnie Lee Higgins returned a punt for Oakland to the Tampa Bay 40.
 Michael Bush scored a touchdown run, the first rushing touchdown given up by the Buccaneers at home, to give Oakland a 7–0 lead.
 Jeff Garcia followed up with a 10-play, 80-yard drive, including a 29-yard pass to Michael Clayton.

 Both teams started the third quarter with 3-and-out drives.
-Ont the next drive Jeff Garcia connected for a 25-yard pass to Carnell "Cadillac" Williams, then a 58-yard bomb to Clayton for a touchdown.
+On the next drive Jeff Garcia connected for a 25-yard pass to Carnell "Cadillac" Williams, then a 58-yard bomb to Clayton for a touchdown.
 Nearing the end of the third quarter, Tampa Bay again went on a long scoring drive, capping it off with a Matt Bryant field goal, and a 17–14 lead.

 With 12:25 remaining, JaMarcus Russell was intercepted by Sabby Piscitelli at the 5-yard line.
 Piscitelli returned the ball 84 yards to the Oakland 11.
 Two plays later "Cadillac" Williams was in the endzone for his second touchdown of the day.

 A pass interference call on Will Allen moved Oakland to the Tampa Bay 12-yard line, and led to a Raiders touchdown.
 Leading 24–21 with just under 10 minutes to go, Tampa Bay looked to run the clock out.
 "Cadillac" Williams rumbled for 28 yards, but fell with an apparent serious knee injury, the second of his career.
 Tampa Bay ultimately turned the ball over on downs at the Oakland 33.
 On the very next play, Michael Bush busted through the Buccaneer defense to score a go-ahead, 64-yard touchdown run.
 After a Jeff Garcia interception, and a late Oakland field goal, the Buccaneers fell to the Raiders 31–24, and thus once again the home team hosting the Super Bowl will not play in it, having failed to even make the post-season.

 With the loss, Tampa Bay's season ended at 9–7.
 Head coach Jon Gruden and General manager Bruce Allen were fired January 16, 2009.